showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-006
 - Title: Reorder an Activity
-- Description: As a user, after clicking edit button, I want to be able to move an activity up or down in the daily itinerary to customize the plan to my liking.
+- Description: As a logged-in user, after clicking edit button, I want to be able to move an activity up or down in the daily itinerary to customize the plan to my liking.
 - Acceptance Criteria:
   - 1. Each activity item has a "Move Up" and "Move Down" button.
   - 2. Clicking "Move Up" swaps the activity with the one directly above it.